TomasVotruba/tomasvotruba.com/source/_posts/2017/2017-06-03-thank-you-david.md

  Maybe that's the reason I still love Nette and your work, even when I know Symfony on the same level and bit of Laravel.

+ ## To sum up

+ It's easy to blame others who do somehting, without every realizing that is not the way be happy or to improve anything.
+ Thanks to you I could look on the other side and realize, we both have responsibility.

  Well, I just wanted to say you few words, just so you know, how important your work and you is for me.